peteroupc/peteroupc.github.io/graphics.md

 <a id=Graphics_Challenge_for_Retro_Style_Games></a>

-## Graphics Challenge for Retro Style Games
+## Graphics Challenge for Retro-Style Games

 An interesting challenge for game developers, relating to designing games with classic graphics that run on an exceptional variety of modern and recent computers.